To support high-performance, cost-effective project outcomes through an early analysis of the interrelationships among systems.

 - Thermal comfort ranges.
 Assess thermal comfort range options.

-- building envelope and façade conditions;
+- Building envelope and façade treatments on different orientations;

 - Process water demand.
 Assess kitchen, laundry, cooling tower, and other equipment demand volumes, as applicable.